This article was updated by the Great British Mag content team on 1 November 2021

 When: 5th November

-If you want to see something different than your normal firework display and bonfire for Guy Fawkes night, you should check out the Tar Barrel race in the small village of Ottery in Devon.
+If you want to see something different than your normal firework display and bonfire for Guy Fawkes night, then you should check out the Tar Barrel race in the small village of Ottery in Devon.

 The idea is simple.
 Wooden barrels are soaked in tar, which is highly flammable, and set on fire.
 Once the barrel is burning fiercely, it’s hoisted onto the shoulders of the brave villagers (including children!) who then run through the streets with it.